predis/predis/README.markdown

-Predis relies on the autoloading features of PHP and complies with the [PSR-0 standard](http://groups.google.com/group/php-standards/web/psr-0-final-proposal) for interoperability with the major frameworks and libraries.
+Predis relies on the autoloading features of PHP and complies with the [PSR-0 standard](http://groups.google.com/group/php-standards/web/psr-0-final-proposal) for interoperability with most of the major frameworks and libraries.
 When used in simple projects or scripts you might need to define an autoloader function:

     spl_autoload_register(function($class) {